bloxstreet/support/guides/training-guide.md

 **Wait for your LRs to speak.**

 **_If you can understand their greetings, pass them.
 Do not be strict.
-If they lack understandable grammar, you must kick the LR from the game, saying they failed._**
+If they lack understandable grammar, you must kick the LR from the game, saying they failed.
+If an LR spells 'BloxStreet' _**

 ### Cafe Test Script
 {: .text-blue-000 }